 General Data Protection Regulation (GDPR) is set to come into force in just over a year’s time, on 25th May 2018.
 GDPR is one of the most important pieces of legislation to affect companies whose core business involves processing data.

 Those found to be non-compliant could face fines of up to €20 million or 4% of global turnover, depending on which is greater.
 With such significant penalties, it’s no surprise that organisations are already working to meet the requirements outlined in the regulation.

-AMI wants your insight into how organisations are disposing of their end-of-life IT…
+We want your insight into how organisations are disposing of their end-of-life IT…

-Take our survey [now closed] and you could win a voucher for Ireland’s Blue Book for a weekend away for two in a location of your choosing!
+Take our survey (now closed) and you could win a voucher for Ireland’s Blue Book for a weekend away for two in a location of your choosing!
 The growth in data volumes is accelerating rapidly, and the increasing threat of cyber-crime means that companies are more conscious than ever before of the information security measures that they should have in place to protect their assets.